 What is eye movement desensitisation and reprocessing (EMDR)?

 Eye movement desensitisation and reprocessing (EMDR) is a therapeutic process used to treat psychological traumas, such as war experiences, natural disasters, road accidents and assault, though it is increasingly being used in other situations too.
+People may develop PTSD (post-traumatic stress disorder) from a range of life experiences.

 The theory is that after a distressing event, a person may feel overwhelmed and unable to process the information like a normal memory.
 EMDR has a detailed 8-stage protocol: